 What are fixed-layout titles?

-You can't change the layout, font, or book design.
-Instead, you can zoom in on individual pages to make words and pictures larger:
+When you read fixed-layout books, you won't be able to adjust the layout, font, or book design.
+Instead, you can zoom into individual pages to make words and pictures larger:

-Here's an example fixed-layout spread from the graphic novel Roller Girl.
+Here's an example fixed-layout spread from the graphic novel Kristy's Big Day: The Baby-Sitters Club Graphix Series, Book 6.

 - Getting started with OverDrive Read